Here is the list of ships of the history’s most (in)famous swashbucklers and bucaneers.

 Adventure Galley was captained by Scottish pirate William Kidd during the late 17th century.
 The ship was unique at that time as it both had sails as well as oars that helped it to maneuver itself in calm waters.

 Kidd had the sponsorship of, among others, New York colonel Robert Livingston who instructed him to hunt down pirates and steal their booty.
-Between the years 1696 and 1698, Kidd traveled for many miles across the Atlantic and Indian Ocean but hunting them down wasn’t easy for him.
+Between the years 1696 and 1698, Kidd traveled for many miles across the Atlantic and the Indian Ocean but hunting them down wasn’t easy for him.
 He had agreed to pay back the investment if he returned empty-handed.
 But when he didn’t find any pirate ships, instead he chose to attack allied ships.
-However, by the time the ship reached the coast off Madagascar, she had suffered a rotten hull.
-Adventure was stripped off her furnishings and sank.
+However, by the time the ship reached the coast of Madagascar, she had suffered a rotten hull.
+The adventure was stripped of her furnishings and sank.

 Ambrose Light was a one-gun brigantine ship ran by Colombian rebels.
 The USS Alliance was sailing to Cartagena when it sighted Ambrose Light and captured it, suspecting as a rebel ship in 1885.
 However, the court ruled in favor of the Ambrose Light, saying that the ship was legal in transporting Colombian troops during the country’s civil war.

 One of the rare cases of modern-day piracy is the steel ketch named Cythera, built by former Royal Navy officer Peter A. Fenton in Sydney, Australia.
 She was launched on March 17, 1962.
 Fenton, his wife, their journalist friend and two crew members set off for Cythera‘s maiden voyage on March 31, 1963.